Pytormal/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    high order functions call another function, map will always return a new array, forEach will not return anything

 2. Explain the difference between a callback and a higher order function.

 3. What is closure?